gift-surg/NiftyMIC/README.md

 can be included in Python via `sys.path.insert(1, os.path.abspath(os.path.join(os.environ['VOLUMETRIC_RECONSTRUCTION_DIR'], 'src', 'py')))` later on.

 ## Installation of additional Python packages
+This toolkit was developed and tested with Python 2 and relies on additional Python packages.
-The required Python packages (and tested versions) are stated in the file `requirements.txt`.
+The required packages (and their tested versions) are stated in the file `requirements.txt`.
 These are
 * `numpy`
 * `scipy`
 * `matplotlib`